The Complete Guide to eCommerce Business Funding

 Equipment Financing

-- Good for: Purchasing specific, tangible assets needed for your business operations.
+- Good for: Purchasing specific, tangible assets.

 - The Catch: Funds can only be used for the specified equipment.